There are some footballers for whom statistics and even words simply can’t do justice. Arsenal legend Dennis Berkgamp is one of those players.

 But one of the highlights of that epic season was the goal Bergkamp scored against Newcastle.
 It was a true masterpiece and still regarded as one of the best goals in Premier League history, 20 years on.

-A sublime flick coupled with a lightening quick pirouette after receiving a pass from Pires saw Bergkamp through on goal in the blink of an eye before he put the ball into the back of the net with a deft finish before anyone had time to process what had just happened.
+A sublime flick coupled with a lightning-quick pirouette after receiving a pass from Pires saw Bergkamp through on goal in the blink of an eye before he put the ball into the back of the net with a deft finish before anyone had time to process what had just happened.

 The non-flying Dutchman had just created the footballing equivalent of the Mona Lisa.